ignacoder/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 4 - Creates a C program that prints the alphabets in lowercase, without q and e.

-Task 5 - Creates a C program that
+Task 5 - Creates a C program that prints all single digit numbers of base 10 starting from 0 followed by a new line.

 Task 6 - Creates a C program that